geudde/attic-chest/pages/03.season-2/16.meeting-28/03.song/docs.md

 ---

 Let Homer’s deep majestic lyre,
-To sing of Gods and Men aspire,
+To sing of gods and men aspire,
 And thundering flash poetic fire,
-Let Fame applauding, shout it
+Let fame applauding, shout it
-Around the Earth, and through the Earth
+Around the earth, and through the earth
 About it, and about it.

 Give me the thought, give me the line